gvwilson/sensibleadventures/nardica/nardica.md

 they'd strike.

 She squeezed Honesty's hand twice to signal that she understood.
-The machine wars might have ended long ago, but the tricks people had used to stay alive and fight back still worked---at least,
+The machine wars had ground down to a finish years ago, but the tricks people had used to stay alive and fight back still worked---at least,
 Iffy hoped they did.

-When Iffy tried to loosen her grip,
+When Iffy made to loosen her grip,
 Honesty tightened hers.
 Iffy waited for more taps.
 When they didn't come,